kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

         palinstance = PALSklearn(X, models, 3)

         # Now, we can also feed in the first measurements
-        # this here assumes that in y you have all measurements and you now
+        # this here assumes that we have all measurements for y and we now
-        # provide the ones which index is in the indices array
+        # provide those which are present in the indices array
         palinstance.update_train_set(indices, y[indices])

-        # Now you can run one step
+        # Now we can run one step
         next_idx = palinstance.run_one_step()

-    At this level, you have a range of different options you can set.
+    At this level, we have a range of different optional arguements we can set.

-    - :code:`epsilon`: in a :code:`np.ndarray` you can provide one :math:`\epsilon` per dimension.
-This allows you to set looser tolerance for some objectives.
+    - :code:`epsilon`: one :math:`\epsilon` per dimension in a :code:`np.ndarray`.
+This can be used to set different tolerances for each objective.
 Note that :math:`\epsilon_i \in [0,1]`.
-    - :code:`delta`: allows you to specify the :math:`\delta` hyperparameter (:math:`\delta \in [0,1]`).
+    - :code:`delta`: the :math:`\delta` hyperparameter (:math:`\delta \in [0,1]`).
 Increasing this value will speed up the convergence.
-    - :code:`beta_scale`: allows you to provide an empirical scaling parameter for :math:`beta`.
+    - :code:`beta_scale`: an empirical scaling parameter for :math:`beta`.
 The theoretical guarantees in the PAL paper are derived for this parameter set to 1.
-But in practice, you can achieve much faster convergence by setting it to a number :math:`0< \beta_\mathrm{scale} \ll 1`.
+But in practice, a much faster convergence can be achieved by setting it to a number :math:`0< \beta_\mathrm{scale} \ll 1`.
-    - :code:`goal`: By default, PyPAL assumes that you want to maximize every objective.
-If this is not the case, you can set the :code:`goal` argument using a list of "min" and "max", using "min" to specify that you want to minimize the ith objective and "max" to indicate that you want to maximize this objective.
+    - :code:`goal`: By default, PyPAL assumes that the goal is to maximize every objective.
+If this is not the case, this argument can be set using a list of "min" and "max" strings, with "min" specifying whether to minimize the ith objective and "max" indicating whether to maximize this objective.
     - :code:`coef_var_threshold`: By default, PyPAL will not consider points with a coefficient of variation :math:`\ge 3` for the classification step of the algorithm.
-This is to avoid that classification is based on design points for which the model is completely unsure.
-To change this behavior, you can reduce the number to make the check tighter or increase this number to avoid this check (as in the original implementation).
+This is meant to avoid classifying design points for which the model is entirely unsure.
+This tends to happen when a model is severely overfit on the training data (i.e., the training data uncertainties are very low, whereas the prediction uncertainties are very high).
+To change this setting, reduce this value to make the check tighter or increase it to avoid this check (as in the original implementation).

-In case you have missing observations, i.e., you measured only two of three outputs at sometimes you need to report the missing observations as :code:`np.nan`, i.e., the call could look like
+In the case of missing observations, i.e., only two of three outputs are measured, report the missing observations as :code:`np.nan`.
+The call could look like

 .. code-block:: python